Trioblack/node-design-patterns/readme.md

-# CLI-e-commerce
+# node design patterns

-Homework to create a ecommerce in command line interface using Nodejs
+Example of a use some design patterns in nodejs console application

 ## Run Locally